oracle-quickstart/oci-micronaut/src/docs/content/quickstart/terraform.md

     ```

    {{% alert icon="info" %}}
-   Note that by configuring this option the terraforem will configure Oracle Functions, Oracle API Gateway and Oracle Email Delivery Service.
+   Note that by configuring this option the terraform will configure Oracle Functions, Oracle API Gateway and Oracle Email Delivery Service.
    The default quota allows the account to have 1 API Gateway configured.
    In case you're out of the quota keep this option disabled, the MuShop application won't be affected.
    {{% /alert %}}